dji-sdk/Payload-SDK-Doc/source/guide/adapter_install.md

 keywords: [Installation]
 ---

+To have a better experience of learning how to mount a payload device, please check this  <a href="https://www.skypixel.com/videos/dji-payload-sdk-mounting-a-payload-device-89abebc6-6f7f-48dd-b855-fba7f6288a96" class="fancybox fancybox.iframe">Mounting a Payload Device Video</a>.

 ## Assembly Guide

 ### 1. Mount the metal ring (pressure piece), while making sure that the rubber ring remains in its original place without being misaligned; press the the metal ring downward to make sure that the device is mounted in the place.